amr080/docs-template/docs/user/using-centrifuge/onboarding/index.md

 ## Excluded countries

-Unfortunately, due to US sanctions, investors located in or a resident of the following countries are currently blocked from investing in Centrifuge:
+Unfortunately, due to US sanctions, investors located in or a resident of the following countries are currently blocked from investing in XFT:

 - Cuba
 - Iran